Operating Profit Margin Ratio

 This is an all-in-one guide on how to calculate Operating Profit Margin (OPM) ratio with detailed interpretation, example, and analysis.
 You will learn how to use its formula to examine a business operating performance.

-What is Operating Profit Margin Ratio (OPM)?
+Definition - What is Operating Profit Margin Ratio?

-Like the net profit ratio, the operating profit margin ratio, also known as net operating profit percentage, allows you to examine a company’s efficiency in more detail, where generating profits from revenues is concerned.
+Like the net profit ratio, the operating profit margin ratio, also known as net operating profit percentage, allows you to examine a company’s profitability and efficiency in more detail, where generating profits from revenues is concerned.

 But while both calculations measure profits against costs, the operating margin ratio scrutinizes a narrower scope of operational and overhead expenses, excluding such costs as interest payments and taxes.